Step 2: Liquid Calories

 -

 A medium apple has about 95 calories.
 When you eat an apple, you chew, which burns energy.
-The fibre slows sugar absorption, preventing blood sugar spikes and keeping you full for longer.
-Apples also provide antioxidants, flavonoids, and nutrients that juice doesn’t, and eating an apple with the skin can even help clean your teeth.
+The fibre slows sugar absorption (as well as feeding the gut), preventing blood sugar spikes and keeping you full for longer.
+Apples also provide antioxidants, flavonoids, and nutrients that are removed during the juicing process.
+Plus eating an apple with the skin can even help clean your teeth.

 -

-A cup of apple juice, by contrast, contains about 114 calories.
+A cup of apple juice, by contrast, contains about 114 calories (and most people will guzzle down more than a cup).
 Juice is consumed quickly, delivering a sugar spike without the benefits of fibre or nutrients.
-This can lead to energy crashes and long-term health issues like type 2 diabetes.
+This can lead to energy crashes (which lead to cravings) and long-term health issues like type 2 diabetes.
 Additionally, the higher sugar content can contribute to cavities, unlike the protective properties of eating a whole apple.

 Alcohol: